-Deepen your knowledge and understanding of English language teaching with Delta, an advanced blend of theory and practice that will help you to develop professionally.
-It gives you skills and techniques that will help you throughout your career.
+Deepen your knowledge and understanding of English language teaching with a Delta Diploma, an advanced blend of theory and practice that will help you to develop professionally.
+The Delta gives you skills and insights that will help you throughout your career.

 You can view the list of exemptions on several UK M.A. programmes here.